Getting ready for Camp America? We share what it is like to work at a camp with these Camp America Expectations.

 Some camps have a weekly rota; children will arrive on Sundays and head home on Saturdays.
 This is the type of camp I worked at.
 Other camps have children stay for a whole 2-3 weeks then those children go home and new children come whilst other camps may offer a whole summer program for children, with some children arriving for a few days, weeks etc during that summer.
 However, after speaking to friends who have worked at a range of camps, I can give you a rough guide to your weekly routine at camp.

 Sunday – For me, this was the day that the children arrived.
 We would have a staff brunch followed by a staff meeting before heading to our check-in base, ready for the children to arrive around 1.30pm.
 By 3pm, all the children had been checked in and children are taken to the campfire.
-This is when a informal introduction (normally a song of some kind) is given and children take a tour of the camp.
+This is when an informal introduction (normally a song of some kind) is given and children take a tour of the camp.
 This is often the case at most camps, making the first day a pretty easy day for you.
 Because our camp was situated with a lake and a beach, the children were then taken down to the beach for cabin swim tests and to get to know each other.
 This is followed by dinner and a welcome campfire singalong before an early night.

 Fridays – Fridays were a bit different for my camp because the children went home on a Saturday.
-The children would have a similar morning to the rest of the week but after lunch would be followed by a whole camp olympic-styled competition.
-This was followed by a t-shirt decorated activity, friendship circle and camp clean-up.
+The children would have a similar morning to the rest of the week but after lunch would be followed by a whole camp Olympic-styled competition.
+This was followed by a t-shirt-decorated activity, friendship circle and camp clean-up.
 After our BBQ dinner, we had a farewell campfire where children shared their favourite moments of camp.

 Saturdays – Again, for some this may be a normal day of activities but for my camp, this was the day the children went home.
-Wake up was slightly later at 8pm, followed by breakfast and a whole camp roundup to give campers a final farewell and instructions for collection time.
-By 10.30am the children had all been collected and we had a weekly debrief meeting before a campus and cabin clean up.
+Wake-up was slightly later at 8pm, followed by breakfast and a whole camp roundup to give campers a final farewell and instructions for collection time.
+By 10.30am the children had all been collected and we had a weekly debrief meeting before a campus and cabin clean-up.
 By 12pm, Counsellors were allowed to leave if they had plans or just sit around and relax.